PycraftDeveloper/PMMA/README.md

 ## Final Notes

-We are currently working on improving the design of PMMA, bear with us as we continue to make changes over the next few days!
+PMMA is still in active development.
+PLease bear with us as we continue to make changes, and consult the documentation for advise on what features are 'safe to use'!